microhackaton-2014-august-warsaw/2014/README.md

 UI: https://github.com/microhackaton/you-should-remember-me-ui

-But how do I microserivce?
+But how do I microservice?
 ----

 That's a valid question.
 If writing distributed systems was easy, we wouldn't be writing anything else.
 There is actually a shitload of things to consider.